apache/doris/docs/en/docs/data-operate/update-delete/sequence-column-manual.md

 When the Sequence column creates a table, an attribute is added to the property, which is used to identify the type import of `__DORIS_SEQUENCE_COL__`.
 The grammar design is mainly to add a mapping from the sequence column to other columns.
 The settings of each seed method will be described below introduce.

 #### Create Table
-1. When you create the Uniq table, you can specify the mapping of sequence column to other columns.
+1. When you create the Uniq table, you can specify the mapping of sequence column to other columns (recommend)
 ```text
 PROPERTIES (
     "function_column.sequence_col" = 'column_name',
 );
 ```
-The sequence_col is used to specify the mapping of the sequence column to other columns, which can be integral and time (DATE, DATETIME).
+The sequence_col is used to specify the mapping of the sequence column to a column in the table, which can be integral and time (DATE, DATETIME).
 The type of this column cannot be changed after creation.
-You no longer need to specify mapping column when importing.
 If `function_column.sequence_col` is set, `function_column.sequence_type` is ignored.

-2. When you create the Uniq table, you can specify the sequence column type.
+2. When you create the Uniq table, you can specify the sequence column type
 ```text
 PROPERTIES (
     "function_column.sequence_type" = 'Date',